Tripura657/your-buddy/README.md

 - Streamlit (for the web interface)
 - Google Gemini API (for generative AI features)
 - dotenv (for local environment variables management)
-**Contributions**
-Contributions are welcome!
-Feel free to open issues or submit pull requests to improve the app.

 ## Setup & Usage